IzumiShaka-desu/IzumiShaka-desu/README.md

 <!--
-**IzumiShaka-desu/IzumiShaka-desu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. i like coding,i love mobile programming,very enthausiast to artificial intelegence,flutter, kotlin,and tech. i like  reading and watching anime and movies.
+**IzumiShaka-desu/IzumiShaka-desu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. i like coding,i love mobile programming,very enthausiast flutter, kotlin,and tech. i like  reading and watching anime and movies.
 Here are some ideas to get you started:
 -->
 i like coding,i love mobile programming,very enthausiast to artificial intelegence,flutter, kotlin,and tech. i like reading and watching anime and movies.